The “New” Modern Era, UAP and NHI, Part One: The History of AAWSAP

 For decades, many UFO researchers focused exclusively on so‑called “nuts and bolts” cases—solid craft, measurable traces, and tangible evidence.
 Yet the picture emerging from the ranch suggested something far more intricate: a phenomenon potentially interwoven with the nature of consciousness itself.
 This, we believe as authors, is the future to understanding the subject as a whole.

-What Lacatski witnessed—and what he had absorbed through years of prior research—convinced him that the United States required a formal, well-funded inquiry into advanced aerospace threats, with UAPs squarely within scope.
-He briefed Senate Majority Leader Harry Reid, who, along with Senators Ted Stevens of Alaska and Daniel Inouye of Hawaii, was acutely aware of the potential national security stakes.
+What Lacatski witnessed at Skinwalker Ranch—and what he had absorbed through years of prior research—convinced him that the United States required a formal, well-funded inquiry into advanced aerospace threats, with UAPs squarely within that scope.
+He briefed a longtime friend of Robert Bigelow, Senate Majority Leader Harry Reid, who, along with Senators Ted Stevens of Alaska and Daniel Inouye of Hawaii, was acutely aware of the potential national security stakes.
 (Stevens had even reported encountering a “foo fighter” during World War II.)
-These political figures helped marshal resources for a pilot program.
+These political figures with Reid’s leadership helped marshal resources for a pilot program.

 As authors, drawing on personal interactions with Reid and his congressional aide, we can attest to his longstanding concern about the defense implications of UAPs.
 We never heard talk of “aliens,” but we did hear pointed analyses of incidents like the Nimitz case.
 It was said: “This is precisely the kind of operational reconnaissance the Chinese or Russians would conduct—if they had the capability.”
 While it was doubted they did, the national security threat could not be dismissed.